-(b) In the event that on any Interest Payment Date the amount in the Applicable Account of the Debt Service Fund shall be less than the amount required for payment of the interest on and the principal and Sinking Fund Installments of the Applicable Outstanding Series 2000A Bonds due and payable on such Interest Payment Date, together with the purchase price or Redemption Price of such Outstanding Series 2000A Bonds theretofore contracted to be purchased or called for redemption pursuant to the First Supplemental Indenture, plus accrued interest thereon to the date of purchase or redemption, the Master Trustee shall withdraw from the Applicable Account of the Debt Service Reserve Fund and deposit to the Applicable Account of the Debt Service Fund such amount as will increase the amount therein to an amount sufficient to make such payments.
-The amounts so withdrawn from the Applicable Account of the Debt Service Reserve Fund shall be used and applied solely for the purpose of paying the principal of, premium, if any, and interest on the Applicable Series 2000A Bonds when due, whether at their maturity or upon their redemption, whenever there are insufficient moneys in the Applicable Account of the Debt Service Fund.
-The Master Trustee shall immediately notify each Credit

-Facility Issuer and Facility Provider, the County, the Rating Service(s) and the Corporation of a withdrawal from the Senior Bonds Account of the Debt Service Reserve Fund.
-(Section 6.05 of the Original Supplemental Indenture)
+(b) In the event that on any Interest Payment Date the amount in the Applicable Account of the Debt Service Fund shall be less than the amount required for payment of the interest on and the principal and Sinking Fund Installments of the Applicable Outstanding Series 2011 Bonds due and payable on such Interest Payment Date, together with the purchase price or Redemption Price of such Outstanding Series 2011 Bonds theretofore contracted to be purchased, purchased in lieu of redemption or called for redemption pursuant to the Applicable Supplement, plus accrued interest thereon to the date of purchase or redemption, the Master Trustee shall withdraw from the Applicable Account of the Debt Service Reserve Fund, and if such account is not sufficient from the Series 2000A Account in the Debt Service Reserve Fund, and deposit to the Applicable Account of the Debt Service Fund such amount as will increase the amount therein to an amount sufficient to make such payments.
+The amounts so withdrawn from the Applicable Account of the Debt Service Reserve Fund shall be used and applied solely for the purpose of paying the principal of, premium, if any, and interest on the Applicable Series 2011 Bonds when due, whether at their maturity or upon their redemption, or purchase in lieu or redemption, whenever there are insufficient moneys in the Applicable Account of the Debt Service Fund.
+The Master Trustee shall immediately notify each Credit Facility Issuer and Facility Provider, the Rating Service(s) and the Corporation of a withdrawal from the Senior Bonds Account of the Debt Service Reserve Fund.
+(Section 6.05)